-Samsung SPH-L300 makes an FCC pit stop on its way to SprintAlex Wagner - Senior News Editor
+Samsung SPH-L300 makes an FCC pit stop on its way to SprintAlex Wagner - Deputy Managing Editor, News Desk

 It's been a couple of months since we've heard anything about the Samsung SPH-L300 for Sprint, but that changes today as the device has made an appearance in the FCC.
 The L300 packs in the usual CDMA/EV-DO connectivity that we'd expect from a device that's headed for the Now Network, and it also includes support for LTE band 25, which is Sprint's preferred flavor of LTE.
 Outside of those few tidbits of information, the FCC filing doesn't contain much in the way of spec details on the L300.